 It is worth mentioning also that bloating is different from water retention, though the terms are often used interchangeably.

-Bloating is fairly common, and studies show that about 16–30% of people report regularly experiencing bloating.
+Bloating is fairly common.
 Although bloating is sometimes caused by serious medical conditions, it is most often caused by diet—what you eat, how you eat, and how your body reacts to your dietary habits.

 What Causes Bloating?

 Abdominal bloating is caused by an excess of gas, the digestive system working incorrectly or slower than usual, or a combination of these.
-Bloating is usually a result of food intolerances and digestion disturbances.
-However, it could also be a symptom of a larger, more dangerous digestive disorder, like inflammatory bowel disease or colon cancer.
+Bloating is usually a result of food intolerance and digestion disturbances.

 Bloating can also be cause by your eating habits.
 Overeating is one common cause of bloating, as is drinking too much liquid with meals, eating a wide range of different foods at one meal, or not chewing your food thoroughly enough.